edemaine/coauthor/README.md

    `mynetworks = 127.0.0.0/8 [::ffff:127.0.0.0]/104 [::1]/128 172.17.0.0/16`

-Also, if you want `coauthor@yourhostname.com` to receive email, add an alias like `coauthor: edemaine@mit.edu` to `/etc/aliases` and then run `sudo newaliases`.
+If you want `coauthor@yourhostname.com` to receive email, add an alias like `coauthor: edemaine@mit.edu` to `/etc/aliases` and then run `sudo newaliases`.

+If you want to use [Kadira](https://kadira.io/) to monitor the performance, errors, etc., the package is already installed; just add credentials to a `server/kadira.js` file.